jefflangtech/intro-section/README-template.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Jeff Lang - May 2022 Projects - Intro section with dropdown navigator by Frontend Mentor

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents